zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 `options` tells MongoDB to define additional options for this update request.

 In this case, it's possible that no Yoda quotes exist in the database.
-We can force MongoDB to create a new Darth Vadar quote if no Yoda quotes exist.
+We can force MongoDB to create a new Darth Vader quote if no Yoda quotes exist.
 We do this by setting `upsert` to `true`. `upsert` means: Insert a document if no documents can be updated.

 ```javascript
 quotesCollection.findOneAndUpdate(